 per day, lunch included

 Registration by application.
 This will be an opportunity for experienced rope practitioners and educators to work with Osada Steve in a small group setting.
-Depending on demand, we will offer either one or two sessions that will take place on Friday and/or Monday.
-If you would like to register for one or both of these sessions, you must submit an application indicating your preference of day and describing your previous rope experience.
-Please submit your application by April 15 for first consideration.
+We are offering sessions on both Friday and Monday.
+If you would like to register for one or both of these sessions, you must submit an application describing your previous rope experience.
+Applications are open on a rolling basis for a limited number of available places.

 Osada Steve is one of the only Westerners working as a professional rope artist in Japan.
 He emphasizes spiritual and emotional connection while prioritizing the model’s well-being and safety.